ElastAlert2 Integration to Notify on Kibana Security Alerts Quick Setup Guide

 Why This Matters

 Kibana Security Solution works behind the scenes to detect suspicious or malicious activity in your infrastructure.
-When it finds something concerning, it creates detailed alerts containing:
+When it identifies something concerning, it generates detailed alerts that contain:

 - Threat detection results